marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/gcc-developer-options.rst

 .. option:: -fdump-lang

   Dump language-specific information.
-The file name is made by appending .lang to the source file name.
+The file name is made by appending :samp:`.lang` to the source file name.

 .. option:: -fdump-lang-all, -fdump-lang-switch, -fdump-lang-switch-options, -fdump-lang-switch-options=filename